xu2xulim/Space-Butler/Superhero on deta/Micros/Time.md

 - **Note**
   - to get the board id, add .json at the end of the board url on your browser.
 The first id is the board_id.
   - A timeout may occur if you are trying to process too many open cards on the board.

+## /time_on_list

+- Computes the time on list in seconds / miunutes / hour / days.
+This includes time spent upon re-entry

+### Trello Automation Use Cases

+- Typically use to measure performance on a task as represented by the card.

+### Sample Payload

+`{"card_id" : "{cardidlong}", "listname" : "Doing"}`

+- **Note**
+ - future enhancement can include multiple list and a list that stops the time recording